OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 viewed upon as a set of related commands required to perform the task.
 We can then assign the task to one or more users.

-This can be implememented as follows:
+This can be implemented as follows:

 - For each task, create a group (more about groups later)
 - Assign administrative commands necessary to carry out the task to the group